IlMusu/IlMusuEnchantmentsMod/README.md

 </details>

 This enchantment <b>can be applied to</b>:
-1. Sword Item
-2. Trident Item
+1. Trident Item
-3. Bow Item
+2. Bow Item
-4. Crossbow Item
+3. Crossbow Item

 ## SKY JUMP ENCHANTMENT (V)
 The <b>Sky Jump Enchantment</b> allows the player to perform multiple jumps while already in mid-air: the number of jumps increases with the level of the enchantment and a Leaping Effect can be used to perform higher jumps: at the maximum level, it allows the player to perform 10 mir-air jumps.